Healthy, Low-Carb Cauliflower Mac and Cheese Recipe: Perfect for grain-free or low-carb/Keto diets and busy working moms!

-- Steam the cauliflower at least 15 minutes (10 minutes for a half batch), until it’s soft.
-No al dente here, because you want to be able to squeeze some water out so you don’t have mac and cheese soup.
+- Steam the cauliflower at least 15 minutes (10 minutes for a half batch) until it’s soft.
+No al dente here, because you want to be able to squeeze some water out, so you don’t have mac and cheese soup.

-- Mix the cottage cheese, sour cream, egg and spices right in a 9×13 casserole dish to save dishes.
+- Mix the cottage cheese, sour cream, egg, and spices in a 9×13 casserole dish to save dishes.
 If you’d rather mix quickly, use a deep bowl or even the pot you used to steam the cauliflower.
 (I like to save on dishes by simply rinsing a pot from steaming veggies and flipping it over on the stove to dry, immediately.)

 - Stir in the squeezed cauliflower and shredded cheese.
 Optionally put some of the cheese right on top.

 - Bake for 25-30 minutes in a preheated 350F oven.
 (Frozen version might need 40 minutes.)
 Optionally broil a few minutes to brown the top cheese.